Downtown Norfolk, VA

 After strolling along the streets of the neighborhoods you’ve likely worked up quite the appetite!
-Well you’re in luck, because our downtown is home to some of the regions most revered, and delicious eateries.
-For classic seafood dishes served in an upscale- causal atmosphere, head over to 456 Fish on Granby Street.
-Granby Street is often referred to as “restaurant now”, and offers up everything from authentic Asian cuisine to refined, farm-to-table fare and much more!
-If you’re looking for something more exotic, head to Chartreuse Bistro or Saint Germain; both are sure to have something to sate your plate.
+Well, you’re in luck, because our downtown is home to some of the regions most revered, and delicious eateries.
+For classic seafood dishes served in an upscale- casual atmosphere, head over to 456 Fish on Granby Street.
+Granby Street is often referred to as “restaurant row”, and offers up everything from authentic Asian cuisine to refined, farm-to-table fare and much more!
+If you’re looking for something more exotic, head to Chartreuse Bistro; it is sure to have something to sate your plate.
 Want to experience a part of Norfolk’s history while dining?
-Then reserve a table at the historic Freemason Abbey Restaurant, a beautifully preserved 142 year-old church turned restaurant.
+Then reserve a table at the historic Freemason Abbey Restaurant, a beautifully preserved 142-year-old church turned restaurant.
 If you are looking for multiple options under one roof, make your way to Waterside District, downtown's dining and entertainment hotspot located along the Elizabeth River.

 Downtown is undoubtedly one of the city’s major hubs for culture, the arts and nightlife.
 Jam out with major musical artist at the NorVa, a historic concert venue that was recently named one of America’s Venues that Rock’s the Hardest by Rolling Stone Magazine.
 Just around the corner from the NorVa is the TCC Roper Performing Arts Center where you can catch live theater, musical performances and films every week.
 With its rich river view landscapes, Town Point Park hosts a variety of premier festivals and events, including the annual Norfolk Harborfest® and tall ships parade of sail into the Norfolk Harbor as well as the bi-annual wine festival.